 Diet Quality and Depression in Children, Adolescents and Adults – A/Prof Felice Jacka

-Associate Professor Felice Jacka has an ongoing research program that focuses on lifestyle as a risk factor for the common mental health disorders, depression, and anxiety.
+Associate Professor Felice Jacka has an ongoing research program that focuses on lifestyle as a risk factor for common mental health disorders, depression, and anxiety.
 It comprises a broad range of epidemiological and population health investigations with extensive partnerships and collaborations in Australia and elsewhere, involving acknowledged experts in the field of psychiatry and population health.
-A/Prof Jacka’s primary goal is to develop a coherent public health message and effective best practice strategies for the universal primary prevention of the common mental disorders.
+A/Prof Jacka’s primary goal is to develop a coherent public health message and effective best practice strategies for the universal primary prevention of common mental disorders.

 The sooner we break down the silos between psychiatry and the rest of medicine the better off we will be.

 We know that the strongest predictors of systemic inflammation and the associated oxidative stress, apart from severe medical illnesses, are lifestyle behaviours.

 All of the research in primary care, which is of course where most of the patients and people with depression manifest first, shows that the strongest predictor of major depression is poor physical health.
 All of these systems are intimately linked and addressing physical health will have benefits.